Wiki · Concept · Last reviewed June 23, 2026

 Confidence Calibration

-Confidence calibration is the degree to which an AI system's stated probability, confidence score, or uncertainty signal matches its actual likelihood of being correct in the setting where people use it.
+Confidence calibration is the degree to which an AI system's stated probability, confidence score, verbal uncertainty, or abstention behavior matches its observed likelihood of being correct in the setting where people use it.

 Definition

 Confidence calibration asks whether an AI system's confidence means what it appears to mean.
-If a classifier labels 100 cases with 80 percent confidence, a calibrated system should be correct on about 80 of them under comparable conditions.
-If a language model says an answer is probably true, a calibrated system should make that probability useful to a reviewer rather than decorative.
+If a classifier labels 100 comparable cases with 80 percent confidence, a calibrated system should be correct on about 80 of them.
+If a language model says an answer is likely true, or presents it with high certainty, calibration asks whether that uncertainty signal predicts observed correctness rather than merely shaping user trust.

 Calibration is not the same as accuracy.
-A system can be accurate but overconfident on its errors, or less accurate but honest about uncertainty.
+A system can be accurate but overconfident on its errors, or less accurate but better at admitting uncertainty.
 It is also not the same as explanation.
-A polished rationale can increase user trust while giving no reliable probability of correctness.
-Calibration sits between measurement and behavior: it is a claim about how well uncertainty signals line up with observed outcomes.
+A polished rationale can increase trust while giving no reliable probability of correctness.
+Calibration sits between measurement and behavior: it is a claim about how uncertainty signals line up with outcomes for a stated task, population, interface, and deployment period.

-The term connects to AI Hallucinations, AI Evaluations, Human Oversight in AI, and Automation Bias.
-Its practical question is: when should the system, the user, or the institution slow down, abstain, escalate, or verify?
+The term connects to AI Hallucinations, AI Evaluations, Conformal Prediction, Human Oversight in AI, and Automation Bias.
+Its practical question is: when should the system, the user, or the institution answer, abstain, retrieve evidence, escalate, or verify?

 How It Works